-The types of hand tools, power tools and equipment commonly used to manufacture composites products.
+What do learners need to learn?
+Skills The types of hand tools, power tools and equipment commonly used to N/A manufacture composites products.
 The purpose of standard hand and power tools and equipment.
 How to correctly select tools and equipment for the task.
 How to correctly prepare tools and equipment making adequate and reasonable checks on their condition prior to use.
+How to adequately maintain the tools and equipment after use.
 How to suitably record and report any faults identified in the condition or performance of the tools.
 The process/procedure to take damaged or faulty equipment out of service until returned to a suitable condition.

-The relevant legislation, guidelines and instructions that must be followed when preparing, using, or maintaining tools and equipment.
+The relevant legislation, quidelines and instructions that must be followed when preparing, using, or maintaining tools and equipment.